Commercial content | New Customers Only | 18+

 What Are the Most Important Faller Insurance Terms?

-The most important thing to consider when looking at such insurance offers is how you will get your money back.
+The most important thing to consider when looking at such insurance provides is how you will get your money back.
 In most cases, bookies will give it back to you as a free bet.
-Sometimes, these free bets will come with restrictions, such as time and the market where you can place a bet.
-Anything you win from the free bet should be received in cash.

 Before you put your hopes on Faller Insurance, make sure to check which types of bets are covered by it.
 More often than not, these are Win Singles or Win Part of Each-Way Bets.
 However, some bookies might include other types of bets as well.